Here’s what to do instead.

 Reason 3: People get choice paralysis and give up.
 This happens when they’re overwhelmed by too many options.
 It’s a real phenomenon backed by science: Hick’s Law shows that people take longer to make decisions—in this case, a buying decision—when the number of available options increases.

 When you’re thirsty, you drink water from a glass and not a fire hose for obvious reasons: your stomach physically can’t hold or process that much water at once.
 You’d make yourself sick!
-This same concept applies to marketing and the way people’s brains process new information when they look at a website.
+This same concept applies to marketing copy and the way people’s brains process new information when they look at a website.
 If people do want that deluge of information, they can sign up for your mailing list or book a call to get more details.